llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 [release package](https://github.com/llvm/llvm-project/releases) for your platform, or you can build it yourself.

-This is the minimal set of commands to build it yourself:
+This is how to build it yourself:
 ```bash
 $ cmake -G Ninja <path-to>/llvm-project/llvm -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_PROJECTS="mlir"
 $ ninja tblgen-lsp-server